pixeljonas-demo-cluster/argo-workshop/README.md

 - Fork this repository
 - Change the repo in the devfile
 - Login to CodeReady Workspaces
+- Create a "Custom Workspace"
-- Copy the devfile to your CodeReady Workspace instance
+- Copy [the devfile](./cluster-preperation/workshop-tools/workshop-devfile.yaml) to your CodeReady Workspace instance
+- Start the workspace and click on "Yes, I trust"
+- Start a new Terminal in the `openshift-tools`
-- Login to the console
+- Login to the cluster using your username
+  - `oc login https://$KUBERNETES_SERVICE_HOST:$KUBERNETES_SERVICE_PORT --insecure-skip-tls-verify=true -p r3dh4t1! -u userX`
 - create a namespace for your `ArgoCD` Instance
   - `oc new-project userX-argo`